Cornish pilot gig: Pilot gigs today

 The sport is governed by the Cornish Pilot Gig Association, which monitors all racing gigs during the construction phase.
 The Association's Standards Officer is responsible for measuring every gig at least three times during construction, to ensure that it conforms to the Standard set by the Association.
 Gigs are crewed by six rowers, and helmed by a coxswain.
 Modern gig racing dates from 1986, the founding of the CPGA, and the codification of class rules for the construction of new gigs.

 In 2018 the 200th gig was registered on the CPGA register, built by W.C.
 Hunkin and Sons of Fowey.
 A new gig, complete with trailer and all equipment, costs over £32,000.
 From 2017, the CPGA has encouraged a 'Club In A Box' scheme.
 This includes a fibreglass gig, which is much cheaper than a traditionally-built wooden gig and allows a club to form and begin training and fundraising for a competitive boat.

 As of 2023, pilot gig racing is becoming more popular in the United States, especially on the New England coast where whaling was a major industry.
 These boats, however, are less regulated than their British counterparts.
 While modern rowing technology is considered inappropriate, there are no strict rules as to what can and cannot be raced.
 Boats are classed by number of rowers and their approximate age.
 The rules are also different during the race; generally "fisherman's rules" apply—meaning that there are no rules.

-Recently (2024), there has been a demand for more readily available information about gig rowing, leading to the creation of the 'GigRower' website.
+With the growth of pilot gig rowing, there has been a demand for more readily available information about gig rowing, leading to the creation of the 'GigRower' website.
 This website, along with their social media pages, work with the CPGA to provide gig rowing news, information, and live streams of championships to the increasing number of gig rowers around the globe.